darklab8/darklab_article_parallel_pytest/README.md

 ## Task definition

 Usually people assume to use to use [pytest-xdist](https://pypi.org/project/pytest-xdist/) in python ecosystem in order to have tests runable in parallel.
 I was offered to collect flappy tests data in datadog, and after having them analyzed to fix them so that nothing would prevent their running in pytest-xdist.
-We needed to run our CI tests faster :)
+We needed to run our tests faster :)

 ## Analysis